-Introduction of a flat rate of pension tax relief instead of the current system matched to the income tax rates of lower and higher earners may therefore be on the way.
-Some have forecast the Chancellor may set a new flat pension tax relief of 25% or 33% saving the treasury Billions in the process.
+The introduction of a flat rate of pension tax relief instead of the current system matched to the income tax rates of lower and higher earners may, therefore, be on the way.
+Some have forecast the Chancellor may set a new flat pension tax relief of 25% or 33% saving the Treasury Billions in the process.
 Changing pension tax relief will have major administrative consequences but it remains a possibility.

-It is also widely forecast the Chancellor may cut pension allowances (the amount an individual may contribute to a pension in a single tax year) and / or schedule further reductions to the Lifetime Allowance sometime in the future.
+It is also widely predicted the Chancellor may cut pension allowances (the amount an individual may contribute to a pension in a single tax year) and/or schedule further reductions to the Lifetime Allowance sometime in the future.
 All of these measures have been widely criticised as a disincentive to pension savings.

 Evidence shows the UK population is ageing.
 Government statistics show between 2015 and 2020, over a period when the general population is expected to rise 3%, the numbers aged over 65 are expected to increase by 12% and the numbers aged over 85 by 18%

 The Government has already normalised the state pension age for men and women at 65 effective November 2018 and increased state pension age to 66 for both men and women effective July 2019 with further rises to 67 (and beyond) starting in 2026.
 It is possible future Governments may be forced to delay retirement dates further depending on the economic data available at the time.